 This reality has led some co-operatives to band together to form second-tier co-operatives.
 These second-tier co-ops help small independents obtain some of the benefits that large chains enjoy, such as increased purchasing power and lower administrative and marketing costs.

-A national presence created through co-operation
+A national presence created through co-op grocers

-One example of a successful second-tier co-op is the U.S.-based National Co+op Grocers (NCG): a business services co-operative whose aim is to bring more co-operative groceries to more communities.
+One example of a successful second-tier co-op is the U.S.-based National Co-op Grocers (NCG): a business services co-operative whose aim is to bring more co-operative groceries to more communities.

 Karen Zimbelman, Senior Director of Membership and Co-operative Relations for NCG, detailed some of the ways NCG supports its members.